Red Dead Redemption: Plot

-In 1911, the family of former outlaw John Marston (Rob Wiethoff) is kidnapped by Bureau of Investigation agents Edgar Ross (Jim Bentley) and Archer Fordham (David Wilson Barnes), who force him to hunt down his former gang members in exchange for his family's return.
-John seeks former ally Bill Williamson (Steve J. Palmer), who now leads his own gang that terrorizes New Austin.
+In 1911, former outlaw John Marston (Rob Wiethoff) is forced by Bureau of Investigation agents Edgar Ross (Jim Bentley) and Archer Fordham (David Wilson Barnes) to hunt down his former gang members in exchange for his family's return.
+John first pursues former ally Bill Williamson (Steve J. Palmer), who now leads his own gang that terrorizes New Austin.
 He arrives at Williamson's stronghold at Fort Mercer, but ends up getting shot and left for dead after unsuccessfully persuading him to surrender.
 Rescued and nursed back to health by local rancher Bonnie MacFarlane (Kimberly Irion), he helps her with several jobs around her farm in return, while formulating a plan to attack Williamson's gang.
 John makes many allies to help him carry out the attack, including U.S. Marshal Leigh Johnson (Anthony De Longis), con artist Nigel West Dickens (Don Creech), grave robber and treasure hunter Seth Briars (Kevin Glikmann), and an alcoholic arms smuggler known as "Irish" (K. Harrison Sweeney).
 Ultimately, John and his allies storm Fort Mercer and kill all of Williamson's men but learn that Williamson himself has fled to Mexico to seek help from another former gang member, Javier Escuella (Antonio Jaramillo).
 John parts ways with his allies and travels to Mexico with Irish's help.

 Upon his arrival in Nuevo Paraíso, John meets legendary gunslinger Landon Ricketts (Ross Hagen), who helps him improve his shooting skills.
 He becomes involved in a local civil war between Colonel Agustín Allende (Gary Carlos Cervantes), the state's tyrannical governor, and Abraham Reyes (Josh Segarra), the leader of a rebellion against Allende's government.
 John works with both sides in exchange for help in tracking down his targets.
 When Allende turns on him, John is rescued by Reyes and vows to aid the rebels in exchange for Reyes's help in finding Williamson and Escuella.
 During a raid on a Mexican Army fortress, the rebels help him find the latter, who reveals that Williamson is under Allende's protection.
 John can then choose to either turn Escuella over to Ross and Fordham or kill him and give them his body.
 Reyes eventually leads an assault on Allende's palace, and John helps him chase and execute Allende and Williamson when they attempt to flee.
 Leaving Reyes to rule Nuevo Paraíso and lead his revolution to Mexico's capital, John returns to the United States.